bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 Declaring delegates for some UIViewControllers, for example UITableViewControllers or UICollectionViewControllers, can be annoying, since they have their own delegates that use the variable `delegate`, and can't be overwritten.

 Usually this leads to the developer naming the delegate things like `recipesDelegate`, `recipesControllerDelegate` and others.
 This causes to confusion for the API user, since now there are two delegates.
-We avoid this by not subclassing directly UITableViewController or UICollectionViewController, instead we use SweetTableController and SweetCollectionController, by doing this we can use the `delegate` variable.
+To avoid this, we do not subclass `UITableViewController`and `UICollectionViewController` directly.
+Instead we use our own classes here: `SweetTableController` and `SweetCollectionController` instead.
+This frees up the `delegate` variable for our own use.

 ```swift
 protocol RecipesControllerDelegate: class {